facebook/zstd/zstd_compression_format.md

 __Unused bit__

-The value of this bit is unimportant and not interpreted by a decoder compliant with this specification version.
+The value of this bit should be set to zero.
+A decoder compliant with this specification version should not interpret it.
-It may be used in a future revision, to signal a property which is not required to properly decode the frame.
+It might be used in a future version, to signal a property which is not mandatory to properly decode the frame.

 __Reserved bit__